 Social, economic and environmental circumstances change over time and do not affect all property sectors or geographical areas in the same way.

 If we continue to use rateable values based on outdated levels of rents, this undermines the fairness and acceptability of the system.

 How will this affect me?

 LPS requested business ratepayers to provide their rental information in 2018.
-The data collected will be analysed and used to produce new rateable values.
+The data collected has been analysed and used to produce new rateable values.
 These values will then be used to calculate rate bills from April 2020.

 Why should I submit my information?